 Note that there is no registration fee for this workshop!

 Please fill in the online form below, including your possible interest in presenting a poster or a 1-2 slide presentation during the workshop.
-Once completed, the successful registration will be confirmed via e-mail.
+Once completed, the successful registration will be confirmed via e-mail within a few days.

-For practical questions regarding registration, travel, accomodations etcetera please contact firstname.lastname@example.org
+For practical questions regarding registration, travel, accomodations etc. please contact firstname.lastname@example.org

 For questions regarding the content of the workshop please contact email@example.com